 The primary function of the Committee is to monitor the implementation of the Covenant by States parties.
-Under articles 16 and 17 of the Covenant, States parties undertake to submit periodic reports to the Committee-within two years of the entry into force of the Covenant for a particular State party, and thereafter once every five years-outlining the legislative, judicial, policy and other measures which they have taken to ensure the enjoyment of the rights contained in the Covenant.
+Under articles 16 and 17 of the Covenant, States parties undertake to submit periodic reports to the Committee within two years of the entry into force of the Covenant for a particular State party, and thereafter once every five years-outlining the legislative, judicial, policy and other measures which they have taken to ensure the enjoyment of the rights contained in the Covenant.
 States parties are also requested to provide detailed data on the degree to which the rights are implemented and areas where particular difficulties have been faced in this respect.
+The Committee normally convenes twice a year.
+The 55^{tht} session will take place on June 1st, 2015.

-The Committee has assisted the reporting process by providing States parties with a detailed 22-page set of reporting guidelines specifying the types of information the Committee requires in order to monitor compliance with the Covenant effectively (available at the UN's web site: www.ohchr.org).
+The Committee has assisted the reporting process by providing States parties with a detailed set of reporting guidelines specifying the types of information the Committee requires in order to monitor compliance with the Covenant effectively: